CapitainHolmes/cookbook-project/README.md

 All my commits and the full code for my project can be found on my GitHub Repository which can be found **[Here.](https://github.com/CapitainHolmes/cookbook-project)**

-I have also commited all my work to
+I have also commited and deployed my work to Heroku, which can be found **[here](https://cookbook-database-project.herokuapp.com/)**

 ## CREDIT

 ### Content

+The content used in this project was all sourced from the **[BBC GoodFood](https://www.bbcgoodfood.com/)** site.
+This includes the recipes name, indgredients, the full recipe, the recipes image and pretty much everything associated with the recipe including the image.

 ## ACKNOWLEDGEMENTS

+I recieved inspiration for this project from:

+- Friends.
+- My Mentor Juan.